nakulmitra/java-tutorial/introduction-to-java/JVMArchitecture.md

 5. `Garbage Collection` Periodically, the garbage collector reclaims memory used by objects that are no longer reachable, freeing up resources.

 ## Conclusion
 The **Java Virtual Machine (JVM)** is a powerful component of the Java ecosystem, ensuring platform independence, efficient execution, and secure memory management.
 Understanding its architecture `class loading`, `memory areas`, `execution engine`, and `native interfaces` is crucial for developing robust and performant Java applications.
-The JVM enables Java's promise of "write once, run anywhere", making it a widely adopted and versatile platform for building applications across diverse environments.
+The JVM enables Java's promise of **write once, run anywhere**, making it a widely adopted and versatile platform for building applications across diverse environments.